WHAT DOES ARTICLE 32 AT HORIZON 2020 MODEL GRANT AGREEMENT IMPLY?

 The most immediate way to fulfil with the article 32 is by the beneficiary institution getting the logo “Human Resources Excellence in Research”.
 As we further will describe, this logo is an acknowledgement of the European Commission to the institutions that have reported to be in the process to line up their policies with the Charter&Code principles.
 This process is made up of five steps.
 You can find information on this link.

-- If the beneficiary does not take actions to sort conflicts out between its policies and the Charter&Code principles.
+- If the beneficiary does not take actions to sort out conflicts between its policies and the Charter&Code principles.

 - If the beneficiary does not publicly publishes the available job offers.

-- Rejection of the given costs.
+- Rejection of the granted costs.